-But, it’s early August and hot outside and I don’t feel much like working.
+But, it’s mid-August and hot outside and I don’t feel much like working.
 I should be on vacation like you probably are.
 But alas, here I am…

 Before I go on with my topic about the threat that your home office may be posing, I want to thank you.
 I am overwhelmed by all of your sweet comments about my last post where I took all 132 Farrow and Ball colors and matched them to Benjamin Moore colors.